OfficeDev/open-xml-docs/docs/how-to-get-the-contents-of-a-document-part-from-a-package.md

 --------------------------------------------------------------------------------
 ## How the Sample Code Works
-After you have opened the source file for reading, you create a <span class="keyword">mainPart</span> object by instantiating the <span class="keyword">MainDocumentPart</span>.
+After you have opened the source file for reading, you create a **mainPart** object by instantiating the **MainDocumentPart**.
 Then you can create a reference to the **WordprocessingCommentsPart** part of the document.